xthemadgenius/btcrec-cli/docs/Usage_Examples/basic_password_recoveries.md

 ## Raw Private Keys##
 BTCRecover an also be used to recover from situations where you have a damaged private key.

-This is handled in a similar way to a password recovery, so your private key guesses go in a tokenlist, using the %h wildcard to substitute hexidecimal characters or %b to substitute base58 characters.
+This is handled in a similar way to a password recovery, so your private key guesses go in a tokenlist, using the %H wildcard to substitute hexidecimal characters or %B to substitute base58 characters.
 You can use either a tokenlist or a passwordlist, depending on your situation, as well as the standard typos.
 If you are using a tokenlist, you will just need to ensure that the private keys being produced match the length and characters required for a private key...

 If you know the address that the private key corresponds to, you can supply that, alternatively you can use an AddressDB.